MOUNT EVEREST MOUNTAINEERING BOOKS

-Recently discovered at the Royal Geographical Society is the 1939 Michael Spender map of the Environs of Mount Everest where it has lain un-recorded for more than 50 years.
-Although now finally scanned it remains unpublished - but this hopefully will be resolved in 2012.
+Re-discovered at the Royal Geographical Society is the 1939 Michael Spender map of the Environs of Mount Everest where it had been un-recorded for more than 50 years.
+Although eventually scanned it had also, until now remained ‘unpublished’ - but this has now been rectified see Geographical Everest 60th Annniversary issue June 2013.

 The Photo-Surveyed Maps of The Mount Everest Region and Nyönno Ri